 Recent Horror Anthologies

-- Damnable Tales: A Folk Horror Anthology (2021)
+Damnable Tales: A Folk Horror Anthology

 Edited by Richard Wells, Damnable Tales delivers a beautifully illustrated collection of folk horror stories.
 Featuring both classic and contemporary tales, this anthology immerses readers in eerie landscapes and age-old fears.
-Wells’ attention to atmospheric detail ensures this book is a must-read for fans of the subgenre.

-- The Gathering Dark: An Anthology of Folk Horror (2022)
+The Gathering Dark: An Anthology of Folk Horror

 Erica Waters assembles an evocative collection of folk horror aimed at a younger audience.
 These stories explore haunted landscapes and the terrifying weight of generational trauma, all while maintaining a compelling sense of dread.

-- Queer Little Nightmares: An Anthology of Monstrous Futures (2022)
+Queer Little Nightmares: An Anthology of Monstrous Futures

 Edited by David Ly and Daniel Zomparelli, this anthology challenges traditional horror tropes by centering queer perspectives.
 The collection reimagines monsters and creatures as metaphors for identity, struggle, and resilience, resulting in a thought-provoking and deeply original work.
+If you’re interested in queer horror, take a peek at this list of lesbian horror books.

-- When Things Get Dark: Stories Inspired by Shirley Jackson (2021)
+When Things Get Dark: Stories Inspired by Shirley Jackson

 Edited by Ellen Datlow, this anthology pays homage to Shirley Jackson’s influence on horror.
 Featuring stories from authors like Paul Tremblay and Joyce Carol Oates, the collection offers unsettling narratives that echo Jackson’s talent for quiet, creeping terror.

-2023 Bram Stoker Anthology Award Nominees and Winner
+2024 Bram Stoker Anthology Award Nominees

 The Bram Stoker Awards, presented by the Horror Writers Association, recognize excellence in the genre.